LionelDraghi/bbt/docs/project.md

 - "no new files" and "no env change" check

 - Table input (In gherkin : `Scenario Outlines` / `Examples` https://cucumber.io/docs/gherkin/reference/)
-May imply to switch to Max more sophisticated MarkDown parser...
+May imply to switch to Max Reznik's more sophisticated MarkDown parser...